 Unlike general election debates, primary debates are negotiated directly by either the Republican National Committee (RNC) or the DNC with the cable television networks hosting them.
 Wasserman Schultz directly negotiated the October Democratic primary debate with CNN.

 The Democratic primary debates this election cycle are not only few in number, but they are also characterized by exclusion.
-When the debate schedule was announced earlier this year, an added exclusionary clause declaring that any candidate participating in the DNC-sponsored debates must do so exclusively (by not participating in debates organized by third parties), came as a complete surprise to many party insiders.
+When the debate schedule was announced earlier this year, an added exclusionary clause declaring that any candidate participating in the DNC-sponsored debates must do so exclusively, came as a complete surprise to many party insiders.

 What’s also different about the primary debates this year is the incredible ratings that the cable networks hosting them have hauled in so far, particularly during the first two Republican primary debates this year.
 The first GOP debate, hosted by Fox News in August, averaged 24 million viewers.
 The second, hosted by CNN in September, averaged 23 million viewers.
 By contrast, the first Democratic debate, hosted by CNN, averaged 15 million views, and the most recent CNBC-hosted GOP debate averaged 14 million views.